reflectoring/reflectoring.github.io/_posts/2018-01-01-consumer-driven-contract-provider-pact-spring.md

 * have a look at the API contract created in advance by an API consumer
 * create a Spring MVC controller providing the desired REST API
 * verify that the controller against the contract within a JUnit test
+* modify our test to load the contract file from a Pact Broker

 Fo an overview of the big picture of consumer-driven contract testing, have a look at [this article](/7-reasons-for-consumer-driven-contracts/).